Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240723-design-fundamentals/lesson.md

    - See Highlights/contrasting colors in Style Guide.
 Sometimes creating contrast is as much about removing ink as adding ink.
 4. Combine these principles for the greatest impact.

-### Composition
-What we’re doing in layout is creating a composition.
-Basically we’re showing our audience where to look and helping them navigate the sequence of information.

-Questions to consider when composing a figure:
-- How should the information be partitioned?
-- Where will the reader’s gaze enter the space?
-- What piece of information do they need first, second, and third?
-- How can I direct their attention through that series in an intuitive manner?
-- How can the position of the elements reinforce the story I’m trying to tell?

-Examples of different types of composition:
-- **Sequential:** Start at top left, move left-to-right, top-to-bottom.
-Helpful to create a path through the information using negative space, grouping, or arrows.
-- **Cyclical:** Start at noon, move clockwise.
-Can be helpful for showing a process or cycle.
-- **Compare/contrast (or zoom/callout):** Keep orientation exactly the same and add differentiation (color/contrast/weight - we’ll talk about this later) to directly compare variables.
-Show what to pay attention to!
-- **Small multiples:**

-In general, you should use composition to call out or highlight something of interest.
-Instead of trying to fit as much as possible into the frame, think about how to direct the reader’s gaze through your graphic’s narrative.

 ### Grids, grouping, and alignment
-> “Confusion and clutter are failures of design, not attributes of information.
-And so the point is to find design strategies that reveal detail and complexity - rather than to fault the data for an excess of complication.
-Or, worse, to fault viewers for a lack of understanding.”
-Tufte
+If we’ve defined to ourselves what elements are important, and how to show that they’re important, how do we arrange them all together in a way that is simple, organized, and allows for some of those perceptual groupings to emerge?
+A pretty basic way to do that is just to use a grid.

-Grid design is ubiquitous – it's found in newspapers, magazines, and websites.
-In these mediums, information is chunked up into internal boxes with gutters (empty space) running between them.
-Subsections are clearly defined, larger elements are multiples of the smaller elements.
-Captions, labels, and callouts are regularly spaced and aligned, making them easy to find and associate with their relevant info.
-The overall effect is logical and modular.
+Grid design should feel very familiar from newspapers, magazines, websites.
+Information clustered in internal boxes with gutters (empty space) running between them.
+Subsections (like these text columns and photos) are defined by the space around them, and larger elements are multiples of the smaller elements.

-We can apply similar principles to scientific figures by paying attention to:
-- **Alignment/consistency:** Align elements to a grid, and align elements consistently (left/center/right).
-Alignment can also be used as a grouping strategy (more about this in Hierarchy section).
-- **Negative space and grouping:** Using gestalt principles, we can implicitly group elements.
-Each element (or group of elements) is defined by the empty space around it.
-This strategy extra visual noise of lines and frames, gives breathing room (so information doesn’t feel overwhelming), and allows for easier comparisons.
+So, remember Gestalt principles.
+This is what grid systems are doing.
+Keeping things orderly, grouping the information into relevant chunks, and allowing for effective ordering, grouping, and making comparisons.
+I just want to reiterate that common regions can be achieved through negative space, which avoids extra visual noise of lines and frames.
+And that this background common region is what we’re doing when we use panel backgrounds.

+Grids also allow us to align things in an organized manner.
+Align elements to grid, and align elements consistently (left/center/right).
+This is particularly important for captions, labels, and callouts, as it connects them logically to their relevant information and allows the overall figure to feel organized and modular.

+Repetition is inherent in grid systems, which are useful for creating small multiples: Keep orientation exactly the same and add differentiation (color/contrast/weight) to the variable you want people to pay attention to (your key takeaway).

 ## Layout Exercise
 [TBD]